Leading and Learning in wash

 Centers for Disease Control and Prevention

-• Mindy Goldstein Director, Tuner Environmental Law Clinic and Environmental and Natural Resources Law Program
+• Mindy Goldstein Director, Turner Law Clinic ,Clinical Professor of Law

 Emory Law School